MHumm/ComPortDriver/README.md

 * fix non packet mode for higher baudrates: the old version didn't check if the buffer the received data shall be written into is large enough.
 The new version calls the received event in a loop until all data has been received and signalled to avoid memory corruption
-* the maximum buffer size has been increased from 8192 to 32768 byte
+* the maximum buffer size has been increased from 8192 (8 kb) to 65536 byte (64 kb)
 * SetCommBreak and ClearCommBreak functions for sending a break signal have been added
 * EnumComPorts to get a list of available COM-ports has been added.
 This is a list of port names only without the description or friendly name.
 * Properties for getting the minimum and maximum transmit and receive buffer sizes have been added
 * The source code is XMLDOC commented now
+* changed license to Apache 2.0

 Installation:
 Open BuildPackages from the package subdirectory.
 Compile the runtime package (the first one)